wolfgangasdf/iqp-book/3d-schroedinger.md

 `[slide]`

-One can also solve the polar part, where we don't show the derivation - see Griffiths Chapter 4.1 for more details.
-At the end, we obtain the so-called **spherical harmonics**, where we now have quantum numbers $\ell$ and $m$:
+One can also solve the polar-azimuthal part, again by looking up or solving the polar differential equation yourselves, see Griffiths Chapter 4.1 for more details.
+At the end, the solutions turn out to be the so-called **spherical harmonics**, where we now have quantum numbers $\ell$ and $m$:

 $$
 Y_{\ell}^m(\theta, \phi)=\sqrt{\frac{(2 \ell+1)}{4 \pi} \frac{(\ell-m) !}{(\ell+m) !}} e^{i m \phi} P_{\ell}^m(\cos \theta)